ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ```
    {: pre}

-   You can also use the command if the deployment is taking more time, Refer this [link](https://docs.openshift.com/container-platform/4.7/registry/registry-options.html#registry-third-party-registries_registry-options)for more info.
+   You can also use the command if the deployment is taking more time, Refer to this [link](https://docs.openshift.com/container-platform/4.7/registry/registry-options.html#registry-third-party-registries_registry-options)for more info.
    {: tip}

 5. Expose the service to create a new route and access the application with the `HOST/PORT` from the `oc get route/$MYPROJECT` command.